Where We Be

 |From the entrance a tram takes you 4 miles up the canyon (or you can hike)

-We enjoyed a short day hike with our friends
+We enjoyed a short day hike with friends at

 Our little group of four was looking for an easy